-5. List and explain the components of SSRS architecture?
+Q5.
+List and explain the components of SSRS architecture.

 Below are the important components of SQL Server Reporting Services:

-- Report Builder: In this component, you can make use of report design functionality that is very helpful for creating ad-hoc reports.
-It serves as a report-publishing tool that executes the report in the client computer.
+- Report Builder: In this component, you can use report design functionality that is very helpful for creating ad-hoc reports.
+It is a report-publishing tool that executes the report on the client’s computer.

-- Report Designer: It is used to develop simple and complex reports; it is used as a publishing tool.
+- Report Designer: It is used to develop simple and complex reports and as a publishing tool.

-- Report Manager: All the web-based reports can be accessed using this component.
+- Report Manager: All web-based reports can be accessed using this component.

-- Report Server database: It is used to store metadata, report definition, security settings, data delivery and other information’s.
+- Report Server Database: It stores metadata, report definition, security settings, data delivery, and other information.

-- Data Sources: SSRS receives the data from relational, XML, Excel and multidimensional data source.
+- Data Sources: SSRS receives the data from relational, XML, Excel, and multi-dimensional sources.

 Below are the three main components of SQL Server Reporting Services:

-- Report Server Component: used to process report in various formats like HTML, XML, PDF, Excel, CSV etc.
+- Report Server Component: Process reports in various formats like HTML, XML, PDF, Excel, CSV, etc.

-- An Application Programming Interface (API): to integrate with other applications and also to build and manage reports.
+- An Application Programming Interface (API): To integrate with other applications and build and manage reports.